beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 identity
 : A label for a key.
-For instance, a ticket defined in {{ticket-establishment}}, or a label for a pre-shared key established externally.
+For instance, a ticket defined in {{ticket-establishment}} or a label for a pre-shared key established externally.

 obfuscated_ticket_age
 : An obfuscated version of the age of the key.
   {{ticket-age}} describes how to form this value for identities established via the NewSessionTicket message.
   For identities established externally an obfuscated_ticket_age of 0 SHOULD be used, and servers MUST ignore the value.

 identities
 : A list of the identities that the client is willing